-VS Code’s Background
+VS Code’s background

 Microsoft released the first version of Visual Studio in 1997.
 Visual Studio had two editions: Studio Professional and Visual Studio Enterprise.
 During this era, Visual Studio was packaged on CDs.
 It supported Java, InterDev (a tool for developing websites), and the Microsoft Developer Network library in one integrated development environment (IDE).
 Visual Studio 97 was Microsoft’s first attempt at using the same IDE for multiple languages.
 Visual studio also had a bundle that included C++, Visual Basic, and Visual FoxPro, but each extra feature had a separate IDE.Visual Studio was, and still is, a very heavy program, and it takes a while to run.
-However, some developers—that were not affiliated with Microsoft—had hopes of simplifying the development process without the use of heavy IDEs like Visual Studio.
+However, some developers—that were unaffiliated with Microsoft—had hopes of simplifying the development process without the use of heavy IDEs like Visual Studio.

 Visual Studio (full version) is a “full-featured” and “convenient” development environment.